 The home’s sunny interior is outfitted with the careful touches one would expect in such a classical structure.
 Floors in the main house are of glistening Brazilian walnut wood that has been hand-laid in an intricate herringbone pattern.
 The rare wood’s warm, chocolate tones provide a fresh, elegant contrast to the walls—white or pale in color and abundantly trimmed with wall and crown moulding—and ceilings, usually recessed and coffered, or studded with inlaid lighting.

 The floor plan is a classic, rectangular one consisting of a central living area on each of the two floors, with a distinct wing at each end to neatly separate living areas.
-The west side of the main floor is home to an inviting white kitchen equipped with a gleaming eight-burner stove, three ovens and a walk-in pantry.
+The west side of the main floor is home to an inviting white kitchen equipped with a gleaming eight-burner stove, three ovens, and a walk-in pantry.
 Walk across the cavernous central living space, filled with splendid ocean views and home to a bevy of polished gathering areas not unlike a luxury hotel lobby, and there’s an east wing that houses the master bedroom suite.

-The 2,000-square-feet retreat also includes a fireplaced sitting lounge and opens onto a sun-soaked balcony—an epic spot to take in ocean views by day, and ponder the stars at night.
-The gleaming master bathroom is a stately place with a generous soaking tub and glass-encased walk-in shower poised in its center.
+The 2,000-square-feet retreat also includes a fireplaced sitting lounge and opens onto a sun-soaked balcony—an epic spot to take in ocean views by the day, and ponder the stars at night.
+A gleaming master bathroom is a stately place with a generous soaking tub and glass-encased walk-in shower poised in its center.

 An elevator cruise to the home’s lower level introduces a grand recreation area complete with a walk-in wine storage and a full bar carved in cherry wood—an ideal pick as its patina only gets more beautiful with time.
 It’s on this ground floor where nearly all of the home’s six bedrooms are housed, with most featuring floor-to-ceiling doors that connect the indoors to the home’s landscaped outdoor oasis.